 - Travelling somewhere that isn’t your home country?
 Make sure you have any necessary entry documents, such as a visa to that country.

-- While it is not required, immigration authorities are recommending that you carry a copy of your SEVIS fee receipt (also called I-901, you can print a copy here); proof of admission to UMBC; and financial documents
+- While it is not required, immigration authorities are recommending that you carry a copy of your SEVIS fee receipt (also called I-901, you can print a copy here); proof of admission to UMBC; and financial document

 Travelling during OPT work authorization?
 You need these documents, in addition to those listed above, if you are returning to the US AFTER your OPT start date:

 - Proof of employment – a job offer letter or letter of employment verification from your employer

 - I-20 updated with your employer information on the third page, AND a travel signature that will be valid on your return.
 Travel signatures during OPT are only valid for 6 months!!